Monday, September 23, 2024

 Pulse Height Analyzer (PHA) option for Eberline ASP-1

-When it comes to those big, beige, analog metering system, heavy metal and clunky radiation detectors from the 80s...
-I am a huge fan of ... not Ludlum Model 3 but the Eberline ASP-1.
-I have 3 such units and they are really versatile!
+When it comes to those big, beige, analog metering systems, heavy metal and clunky radiation detection istruments from the 80s...
+I am a huge fan of ... not Ludlum Model X but the Eberline ASP-1.
+I have 3 such units and they are really cool and versatile "blast from the past"!

 For anyone interested I made a brief review and comparison between Ludlum Model 3 and ASP-1.